tomerkeisar/Product-Oriented/README.md

 ```

 ## Examples
+1. Greet user
-If you wish to greet uaser you can write this code
+For wish to greet uaser you can write this code
 ```html
  <input type="text" onkeyup="this.output=this.value" logic="" />